 Unusually for an electric car, the Taycan's rear motor uses a two-speed transmission (most make do with a single ‘gear’) in order to offer the best combination of performance from a standstill and efficiency at motorway speeds.
 The shift between the two is imperceptible; it's a really smooth car to drive.

 Even the basic Taycan will do 0-62mph in 5.4 seconds.
 The 4S delivers shocking straight-line pace; enough to make the Turbo and Turbo S feel rather unnecessary, if splendidly bonkers in terms of outright performance.
 More than the power on offer, it’s the Taycan’s handling lustre that wins it five stars in this section.

 Porsche Taycan 0-62mph, top speed and acceleration

-With a maximum of 671bhp, the mid-range Porsche Taycan Turbo will hit 0-62mph in 3.2 seconds on its way to a top speed of 161mph.
-The top-spec Porsche Taycan Turbo S has the same electronically limited top speed, but with up to 751bhp at its disposal, it'll see off 0-62mph in just 2.8 seconds.
+With a maximum of 671bhp, the Taycan Turbo will hit 0-62mph in 3.2 seconds on its way to a top speed of 161mph.
+The top-spec Taycan Turbo S has the same electronically limited top speed, but with up to 751bhp at its disposal, it'll see off 0-62mph in just 2.8 seconds.
 Acceleration from 0-124mph takes 9.6 seconds (down from 9.8 thanks to a March 2021 software update), which is up there with the fastest cars on sale bar none.

 For all that, our pick of the range is the basic rear-wheel-drive Taycan, as it costs tens of thousands of pounds less, even factoring in its less generous standard equipment.
 A 5.4-second 0-62mph time and 375bhp power output make it feel awesomely rapid whether you’re fluctuating through the mid range or going for a flat-out drag.
 Nothing about it feels ‘entry-level’ and it's just as much fun on UK roads as the Turbo S, too.